cryfs/cryfs/README.md

 - In addition to the scenarios above that can corrupt your file system, note that there is currently no fsck-like tool for CryFS that could recover your data.
 Although such a tool is in theory, possible, it hasn't been implemented yet and a corrupted file system will most likely cause a loss of your data.

-If the scenarios mentioned above don't apply to you, then you can consider CryFS 0.10.x as stable.
+If the scenarios mentioned above don't apply to you, then you can consider CryFS 0.10.x and later as stable.
 The 0.9.x versions are not recommended anymore.

 Building from source
 ====================

 Requirements
 ------------
-# TODO Update this list
   - Git (for getting the source code)
   - GCC version >= 7 or Clang >= 7
   - CMake version >= 3.25